-I paired the shrimp with fried plantain (also known as dodo) and served both over a bed of greens.
-For more flavor and texture, I added avocado slices and, even though I’ll be on a beach in less than two weeks, I couldn’t resist sprinkling a few crushed plantain chips over top before eating. 🙂 Coconut chips would be great here, too.
+I paired the shrimp with fried plantain (also known as dodo) and served both over a bed of greens to create a coconut lime shrimp & plantain power bowl.
+For more flavor and texture, I added avocado slices and, even though I'll be on a beach in less than two weeks, I couldn't resist sprinkling a few crushed plantain chips over top before eating. 🙂 Coconut chips would be great here, too.
 A bunch of my friends are currently following the keto diet and, if you are too, this can totally fit into that but you might want to cut back on the plantain a bit.
 This would also be beyond delicious over rice or sauteed veggies!
-You really can’t go wrong.
+You really can't go wrong.

 Add an extra squeeze of lime over top and you're good to go.
 I made this to enjoy for lunch this week and documented the process in my Instagram story and saved it so head there if you want a video visual.
 If you're in the market for quick and easy, light lunches, I also recommend these turkey wraps, this spicy chipotle skillet, or this rainbow soup.
 Speaking of wraps, this whole dish could be wrapped up in lettuce for a bomb wrap!
 It's extremely versatile.
 Let me know if you try it out and put your own spin on it.
 Also, what are your lunchtime go-tos when you cook?
 Thanks for reading!